 What is required of the participating student?

 Students are responsible for attending all regularly scheduled meetings.
 There is no minimum number of hours that students are required to participate; students are expected to actively participate, depending on the board’s needs and the student’s academic schedule.
-At the end of their fellowship, students provide Career Services with written feedback about their board experience.
+At the end of their fellowship, students provide Career Development with written feedback about their board experience.

 How long is the Board Fellowship?

 The board fellowship lasts for the duration of the academic year, August through May.
 If a board requests that a student be matched outside of these parameters, we make every effort to accommodate that request.
 Students may continue with their assigned board for a second year with mutual agreement from the board.

 How are boards accepted into the program and how are students assigned to boards?

 We begin receiving applications from prospective boards in late spring and early summer, though we welcome inquiries and applications at any time.
 Boards are accepted into the program upon review of their application and willingness to help students learn about the roles and work of nonprofit boards.
 Student applications are due to the Career Development Office during spring semester.
 We place students on boards based on their application materials, expressed areas of interest, and passion for an organization’s mission.
 Students will be assigned to a board by the beginning of autumn semester.

 What are the next steps after a student is matched with a board?